-In addition to the equipment balances above, as at June 30, 2015, the Company had paid or accrued a total of \$1,004,036 in non-refundable instalments towards CellCube units which were to be held by the Company for demonstration purposes, with the possibility of future resale.
+In addition to the equipment balances above, as at September 30, 2015, the Company had paid or accrued a total of \$1,004,036 in non-refundable instalments towards CellCube units which were to be held by the Company for demonstration purposes, with the possibility of future resale as inventory, or as prepayments on future sales.
 A full impairment of this amount was recorded in the year ended December 31, 2014.
 Should the Company obtain sufficient capital in the future in order to meet remaining payments for these units, or should alternative financial value from these deposits be realized, the impairment may be partially or fully reversed in future reporting periods.